ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - **Azure AD Connect Health**. used to monitor identity governance or identity infrastructure for on-premises resources or servers.
 You can use the Azure AD Connect Health portal to view alerts, performance monitoring, usage analysis, and other information.
 - **Azure AD privileged ID management**. used to provide just-in-time access, prevent malicious activity, and provide a fully integrated review of "privileged roles" in real time.
 It also helps you manage privileged administrator roles across Azure resources and Azure AD
+- Azure **Advanced Threat Protection** (ATP).
+    - monitors user activity across the Azure network
+    - detect suspicious user activity and malicious attacks within your organization
+    - protect Azure Active Directory (AD) user identities.
-- Azure **Advanced Threat Protection** (ATP). used to detect threats from on-premises resources.
+    - used to detect threats from on-premises resources.
 It is incorrect because the questions is not regarding internal sources.

 ##### Synchronization Service Manager
 - used to configure the more advanced aspects of the synchronization engine and to verify the operational aspects of the service.